AJenbo/DiabloGrooboAnalysis/readme.md

 The second frame from the run shows the character's right leg in front of their left.
 The frame that should be present showing the character's right leg behind their left leg is missing.
 The game runs at 20 fps which means a single missing frame represents 30 ms of missing gameplay.
 The team observed similar frames which appear to have been omitted or duplicated during the encoding process throughout the video, complicating frame-by-frame analysis.

-This issue is more pronounced after level loading.
+However, gameplay is entirely missing at other points in the run in ways that cannot be explained by this encoder behavior.
 For example, at 2:58, the red portal is already visible in the first frame upon entering dlvl 15, indicating roughly five frames of missing gameplay:

 ![](Attachments/dlvl15RedPortalMissingFrames.png)
 _Figure 21 - Red portal visible in lower-left_

 The same issue is also present at 3:28 where the teleport spell appears to have progressed a few frames when returning from the cutscene.

-More significantly, gameplay is entirely missing at other points in the run.
-This issue becomes evident during interactions with vendors, where simply reentering the shop inventory would not normally trigger item rerolls.
-This indicates that the required gameplay to generate a new shop seed was omitted, described in [[#Inconsistent Shop Inventory Rerolling]].
+Gameplay is entirely missing at other points in the run.
+This issue becomes evident during interactions with vendors, where simply reentering the shop inventory would not trigger item rerolls.
+This indicates that the required gameplay to generate a new shop seed was omitted as described in [[#Inconsistent Shop Inventory Rerolling]].

 These various portions of missing video indicate video splices were used which removed portions of gameplay instead of just removing portions of loading screens.
 The removed gameplay shortened the calculated run length using the timing method described in [[#Runtime Discrepancies]] and served to further misrepresent the length of the run.